 Game creators have shown significant enthusiasm for NFTs and have extensively integrated them into their projects.
 NFTs are used as in-game items in online gaming platforms.
 Non-fungible tokens help drive the growth of in-game economies through immutable ownership records for in-game items.

 NFTs are primarily applied to in-game content like characters, skins, and more, rather than the entire game itself.
 Additionally, NFTs are used for the sale of limited edition DLC assets, serving the player who wants to enjoy the exclusive uniqueness of NFT assets.
 This, however, doesn’t stop the company from selling its regular DLC.

 6. Big Sports Moments

-Another way NFTs have been used is to capture memorable sports moments in form of short video clips.
+Another way NFTs have been used is to capture memorable sports moments in the form of short video clips.
 This doesn’t have a physical equivalent like other NFT types we talked about so far but the historical significance is priceless — makes sense while they are expensive.
 Some of these NFTs can feature sports moments from game-changing touchdowns to groundbreaking slam dunks.

 7. Virtual Fashion